Free resources about the Ghana Accra Mission:

 - The people love the gospel and 95% of them will let you come to their homes.
 (Ebenezer)

 - I love the Country and the people, most especially members of the church for their hospitality often extended to missionaries.
+Their hospitality and reception.
 (Kelvin)